Mary Hannah Fulton: Facilities

 Fulton opened her first training facility, called the Kwangtung Medical School for Women, in 1901.
 It was housed on the ground floor of the Theodore Cuyler First Presbyterian Church in the western suburbs of Canton and consisted of 11 female students.
 The building was not sufficient as the students were forced to have their meals in the outpatient room.
 With three thousand dollars raised by the Fulton and Presbyterian mission, a special hospital for women and children, called the David Gregg Hospital, was built as a teaching facility for the school.

 Theodore Cuyler and David Gregg were pastors of the Lafayette Avenue Presbyterian Church in Brooklyn, New York, which commissioned and underwrote much of Fulton's work in China.
 In 1903, Mr E A Hackett donated enough money to build a special building to house the college, and it was renamed the Hackett Medical College for Women.
 Three years later, in 1906, another gift from Hackett allowed a second building to be built to house lecture and laboratory rooms.
 The first building became dorms.

 Fulton’s impact

 The goal of the college was to distribute Christianity and modern medicine, as well as to elevate the social status of women in China.
 With Fulton’s recommendation, the curriculum was taught in Cantonese in order to train women to be most effective to the surrounding areas and provide them with greater professional opportunities.
 The curriculum included attending clinics, helping to lance boils, and practical assistance in childcare and delivering babies.
 Graduates were instantly employed at mission hospitals and several government institutions.
+The graduates include Lee Sun Chau.
 Under Fulton’s guidance, Hackett College provided free medical services to the poor.
 The women who were trained at the Hackett College were considered fine educated women, and thus highly demanded as wives for the upper class.
 Therefore, Fulton made a strict restriction that women set to be married were prohibited from studying there.

-Fulton remained dean of the college for 16 years.
+Fulton directed the college until 1915 when she moved to Shanghai; by then more than 60 women had graduated.